ec-jrc/re3gistry/documentation/developer-manual.md

     * jQuery 3.x
     * Bootstrap 4.x

+### Initialization of the project

+There is one library (ecas-tomcat-client) in the sources that is not available in any public maven repositories.
+For that reason, it is inclded in the Re3gistry2Base module in the "dependencies" folder.
+To inizialize the local maven repository, the first step to do is to launch the maven "initialize" goal on the Re3gistry2Base project (&lt;package-root&gt;/sources/Re3gistry2Base).

 ## Software modules

 The following sections are providing a description of each module and its functionalities.
 The details of each class can be found directly inline in the code.